Jimbotsai/border-crossing-analysis/README.md

 initialize some variables (prev_time, seen_BM) before the for loop.

 for each row in dt_list, save the current status (cur_time, cur_BM, cur_BMT)
     if the time has moved to the next period:
-    reset seen_BM and (count of the month+1) using the prev_time to get the values of previous timestamp for certain BM, and add it to the
+        1. reset seen_BM and (count of the month+1)
+        2. use the prev_time to get the value of previous timestamp for every certain BM, and add the value to the                      accumulated value in ordered_BMT_dic at certain time period
+        3. update the time
+    else:
+        if the cur_BM is not seen before, (count of the month+1) else just assign the count to the ordered_BMT_dic

+    1.add up the value for this period
+    2.assign the accumulated value for thie period

 ## Export the ordered_BMT_dic to CSV
-write the CSV from ordered_BMT_dic into the output file.
+calculate the average by accumulated value and count for every (Border, Measure, Time) write the CSV from ordered_BMT_dic into the output file.

 ## Running instruction